 Each implementedproperty has the following syntax and parts:

-Required unless the property is marked WriteOnly.
-Starts a Get property procedure used to return the value of the property.
+Optional.
+Required if the property is marked WriteOnly.
+Starts a Get property procedure that is used to return the value of the property.

 Optional.
 Block of statements to run within the Get or Set procedure.